SyedRoshaan/RestSharp-Specflow-Framework/README.md

 # RestSharp-Specflow-Framework
 This repository contains API automation framework.
+Framework is developed using Behaviour driven development (BDD) and Data driven delevelopment.
+Data is stored using excel files.

 Tools and services I used:
 1. Microsoft Visual Studio